LimePoint/opschain/docs/reference/concepts/properties.md

 ##### Conflicting changes

-In addition to the [race conditions](#race-conditions) example above, changes to OpsChain properties made by parallel steps can create JSONPatch conflicts that will result in a change failing.
-The following scenarios are example of parallel steps that will generate conflicting JSONPatches.
+In addition to the [race conditions](#race-conditions) example above, changes to OpsChain properties made by concurrent steps can create JSON Patch conflicts that will result in a change failing.
+The following scenarios are example of parallel steps that will generate conflicting JSON Patches.

 _Scenario 1:_ Deleting a property in one child, while modifying that property's elements in the other.